Icy Weather Causes Massive Power Outages in Oklahoma

-More than 200,000 homes and businesses in Oklahoma were without electricity Tuesday morning as an early season ice storm bore down on the area.
+More than 300,000 homes and businesses in Oklahoma were without electricity Tuesday evening as an early season ice storm blanketed the state, icing over tree limbs that crashed through power lines and blocked roadways.

 An ice storm warning was in effect until 1 p.m.
 Wednesday for parts of the state, including Oklahoma City.
 The National Weather Service said some areas near and southwest of Oklahoma City could see up to a half-inch of ice, causing widespread tree damage and power outages.

-As of midmorning Tuesday, nearly 205,000 homes and businesses in Oklahoma were without electricity, according to the website poweroutage.us, which tracks utility reports.
+As of early Tuesday evening, more than 313,000 homes and businesses in Oklahoma were without electricity, according to the state's Office of Emergency Management.

 Weather Connection